Book Book Your Stay

 6. Virgin River Rim Trail

-Virgin River Rim Trail is the hike to pick when you want mileage, forest, and a wilder feel than the short viewpoint trails.
+When the hike itself is the main event, Virgin River Rim moves up the list fast.
 The Forest Service breaks the route into three shorter hiking trails that hikers can combine, and it calls out views into Cat’s Den plus bristlecone pines and wildflowers along the way.
 One common access point is the Cascade Falls trailhead area.

-This is better as a dedicated hike than a casual add-on.
-If your group is already walking to Cascade Falls, note that the Forest Service PDF for Cascade Falls says the trailhead also serves as an intermediate trailhead for the Virgin River Rim Trail.
+This is not the casual add-on.
+This is the pick for guests who want forest, miles, and a wilder feel than the short viewpoint trails.
+If you are already walking to Cascade Falls, note that the Forest Service PDF for Cascade Falls says the trailhead also serves as an intermediate trailhead for the Virgin River Rim Trail.

 More info: Virgin River Rim Trail on the Forest Service site